Asian shares win reprieve on Sino-U.S. trade talk hopes

 U.S. producer prices unexpectedly fell in August, recording their first drop in 1-1/2 years and denting talk of accelerating inflation following Friday’s strong wage data.

-The euro traded at $1.1628, extending its gain so far this week to 0.61 percent while the yen changed hands at 111.12 per dollar, having gained 0.35 percent on Wednesday.
+The euro traded at $1.1628 EUR=, extending its gain so far this week to 0.61 percent while the yen changed hands at 111.12 per dollar JPY=, having gained 0.35 percent on Wednesday.

-Sterling held near six-week high of $1.3087 Brexit-supporting lawmakers in British Prime Minister Theresa May’s party publicly pledged support for her to stay in power.
+Sterling held near six-week high of $1.3087 GBP=D4 Brexit-supporting lawmakers in British Prime Minister Theresa May's party publicly pledged support for her to stay in power.

 The European Central Bank and the Bank of England will hold a policy meeting on Thursday, but both are widely expected to leave interest rates unchanged.